Little tinamou: Taxonomy

 The little tinamou was formally described in 1783 by the French naturalist Johann Hermann under the binomial name Tinamus soui.
 Hermann based his account on "Le Souï" that had been described in 1778 by the French polymath, the Comte de Buffon.
 A hand-coloured engraving by François-Nicolas Martinet was published to accompany Buffon's text.
 The type locality is Cayenne in French Guiana.
 The specific epithet soui is from the onomatopoeic name for the little tinamou that was used in the local language spoken in Cayenne.

 The little tinamou is now one of 21 species placed in the genus Crypturellus that was introduced in 1914 by the British ornithologists Baron Brabourne and Charles Chubb.
 All tinamous are in the family Tinamidae, and in the larger scheme are also palaeognaths, a group that includes the more widely known flightless ratites such as ostriches and emus.
 Unlike the ratites, though, tinamous can fly, although in general they are not strong fliers.
 The genus name Crypturellus combines the Ancient Greek κρυπτός (kruptós) meaning "hidden" with οὐρά (oura) meaning "tail".
 The -ellus is a diminutive so that the name means "small hidden tail".
 Although it looks similar to other ground-dwelling birds like quail and grouse in the order Galliformes, it is not closely related to these species.

 Subspecies

 Fourteen subspecies are recognised.
-They differ in the color of the plumage.
+They differ in their plumage coloration.